gklyne/Mandy_Klyne_memorial/order.md

 Nurture strength of spirit to shield you in sudden misfortune.
 But do not distress yourself with dark imaginings.
 Many fears are born of fatigue and loneliness.
 Beyond a wholesome discipline, be gentle with yourself.
 You are a child of the universe no less than the trees and the stars; you have a right to be here.
 And whether or not it is clear to you, no doubt the universe is unfolding as it should.
 Therefore be at peace with God, whatever you conceive Him to be.
 And whatever your labors and aspirations, in the noisy confusion of life, keep peace in your soul.
 With all its sham, drudgery and broken dreams, it is still a beautiful world.
 Be cheerful.
-Strive to be happy.”
+Strive to be happy.

 _(Max Ehrmann)_

-## CLOSING???
+## WORDS OF FAREWELL

+_(Becky)_

+To love someone is to risk the pain of parting.
+Not to love is never to have lived.
+The grief which we now experience is the honouring of our love.
+Let us now in a quiet moment make our farewell to Mandy.

-As we bid farewell to Mandy, let us commit ourselves to loving and supporting those who miss her most, especially all the members of Mandy’s family and close friends.
+As we bid farewell to Mandy, let us commit ourselves to loving and supporting each other.

 And now let us go into the world,
 Glad that we have loved,